 - a) Florida Housing continues to honor our commitment to have funds continuously available for qualifying homebuyers through our First Time Homebuyer (FTHB) Program.
 Florida Housing's Program provides assistance to eligible homebuyers by offering low cost, 30-year, fixed-rate mortgages together with down payment and closing cost assistance.
-Current allowable mortgage loan products include: Federal Housing Administration (FHA), Department of Veterans Affairs (VA), United States Department of Agriculture Rural Development (USDA-RD), as well as conventional loan products offered through Fannie Mae and Freddie Mac. - b) Borrowers must now have a minimum 640 FICO score and complete a 6-8 hour face-to-face homebuyer education class in order to qualify for assistance through our FTHB Program.
-Our recent increase in credit score requirement had already been adopted by many of our participating lenders.
+Current allowable mortgage loan products include: Federal Housing Administration (FHA), Department of Veterans Affairs (VA), United States Department of Agriculture Rural Development (USDA-RD), as well as conventional loan products offered through Fannie Mae and Freddie Mac. - b) Borrowers must have a minimum 640 FICO score and complete a 6-8 hour faceto-face homebuyer education class in order to qualify for assistance through our FTHB Program.
+Our increase in credit score had already been adopted by many of our participating lenders.
 This change will serve to "level the playing field" for lenders originating our FTHB loans.
 Through close monitoring of loan performance (i.e. loan delinquency and early payment defaults) and based upon discussions that we have had with our Lender Advisory Board, we found it necessary to make additional program changes that should help strengthen the program and its borrowers.
 We have eliminated the use of co-signors because we found that their use can be abusive, allowing borrowers to purchase more home than they can afford.
 Another change that we think will help ensure a stronger borrower and commitment to long term homeownership is requiring a minimum cash contribution to the loan of \$1000 from the borrower's own funds.
-These funds cannot be a gift and must be seasoned and verified on deposit in an account for a minimum of 2 months.
-All of these changes became effective May 1st, when we rolled out our newest bond issue, 2011 Series C & 2009 B-5 (Series B-5). - c) Florida Housing offers qualified homebuyers two down payment and closing cost assistance programs in the form of second mortgage loans.
+These funds can be a gift as allowed by FHA.
+All of these changes became effective May 1st, when we rolled out our newest bond issue, 2011 Series C & 2009 B-5 (Series B-5).
+Additionally on October 1st we implemented a maximum 45% debt to income ratio for our borrowers.
+This new credit overlay is a result of our recently negotiated servicing agreement renewal with US Bank, our Master Servicer.
+We have determined that this change will have a negative impact on loan production based upon analysis of our borrower profile.
+Unfortunately, since US Bank is currently the only major servicer that provides HFA servicing, we had no choice but to accept it. - c) Florida Housing offers qualified homebuyers two down payment and closing cost assistance programs in the form of second mortgage loans.
 Florida Assist is a 0% deferred payment \$7,500 second mortgage that serves homebuyers with an area median income (AMI) of up to 120%, adjusted for family size.
 Another recent change was the increase of the Florida Assist income limits to 120% AMI, up from 100% AMI, as permissible by the Florida Statutes.
 Homeowner Assistance for Moderate Incomes (HAMI) serves households up to Program first mortgage income limits.
 This product provides a qualified buyer with up to \$5,000 of assistance in the form of a 10-year, amortizing second mortgage, currently at a 5% fixed rate.
 These second mortgage products may only be used in conjunction with Florida Housing's first mortgage products.